Djenh/laravel-nginx-server/README.md

-## Steps to deploy a Laravel application on AWS / Ubuntu server
+## Step-by-step to deploy a Laravel application on AWS / Ubuntu server
 You want to deploy your Laravel application on AWS EC2 instance/Ubuntu server using NGINX server, here are steps to follow.

 ### **Prerequisites**